-Los Angeles has more than its fair share of iconic landmarks.
-The Hollywood sign is probably the best known and dominates the hillside.
-The original ‘Hollywood’ sign was constructed in 1923 and has undergone extensive restoration over the years.
-It is possible to take tours up to the sign, and no trip to Los Angeles is complete without at least one photograph of that distinctive landmark.
+Los Angeles has more than its fair share of iconic landmarks, but the “Hollywood” sign is probably the best known.
+Dominating the hillside, the sign was constructed in 1923 and has undergone extensive restoration over the years.
+You can take tours up to the sign, and no trip to Los Angeles is complete without at least one photograph of that distinctive landmark.

 Movie buffs can enjoy the big movie studios, which are all around the Los Angeles area.
 Warner Brothers, Paramount, and Universal Studios all offer tours and are popular attractions for tourists.